How to Help Sligo Creek’s Water Quality

 - pick up litter when you see it

-- clean up pet droppings and dispose of them in the garden, rubbish bins, or in the toilet
+- clean up pet droppings and dispose of them in the park rubbish bins, or in the toilet

 Don’t